stahlleiton/cms-das-pre-exercises/_episodes/03-CMSDataAnalysisSchoolPreExerciseThirdSet.md

 # Exercise 10 - Verify your grid certificate is OK

 This exercise depends on obtaining a grid certificate and VOMS membership, but does not depend on any previous exercises.

-After you've followed all the instructions above and installed your grid certificate, you need to verify it has all the information needed.
-Please install your grid certificate also on cmslpc-sl7.fnal.gov
+After you've installed your grid certificate, you need to verify it has all the information needed.

 Login to **lxplus.cern.ch** and initialize your proxy:
 ```shell